Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Conclusion

 \section{Conclusion}

 We show some benefits of estimating extremal properties with moments of convex combination of spectral components.
 An analysis of the asymptotic variances yields a natural strategy consisting in plugging in the asymptotically optimal weights.
 This methodology is shown to efficiently reduce the variance when estimating the extremal coefficient by first order moments.
+As demonstrated in the case of H\"usler--Reiss models, for many popular parametric models in multivariate extremes there is a one-to-one correspondence between the extremal coefficients and the parameters.
+Consequently, our approach will result in more accurate parameter estimation for these models.

-We believe that moments of higher orders $\EE[(\bm v_I^T \bm \Theta^I)^p]$, $p\ge1$, are also meaningful and can be used for asserting other properties of the spectral distribution.
+For more sophisticated parametric models, moments of higher orders $\EE[(\bm v_I^T \bm \Theta^I)^p]$, $p\ge1$, are also meaningful and can be used for asserting other properties of the spectral distribution.
 They represent interesting alternatives to the stable tail dependence function $L$ as, for small $p$, such functions of $\bm v$ have nice regularity properties (constant for $p=1$, quadratic for $p=2$) that have proven to be very useful for inference purpose.
-For some simplistic spectral distribution we actually show that the asymptotic variance can be degenerate to $0$ yielding some potential superefficiency considerations for extremal coefficient estimation.

 We focus on reducing the variance under ad-hoc assumptions implying bias negligibility.
 In our numerical illustrations, the biases of our procedures were empirically small.
 A systematic bias analysis and potential bias reduction for this new class of estimators should be considered in the future.
+Remind that, in the case of unknown margins, our procedure requires some variance estimation.
+To this end, we propose a subsampling step which could also be useful for other inference methods in extremes.
+In our simulation study, we found empirically that a subsampling ratio of $1/4$ provides sufficiently accurate estimates of the asymptotic standard deviation.
+Larger ratios lead to significant underestimation of the standard deviation.
+A more detailed analysis of this phenomenon in a general setting, however, is beyond the scope of this paper.

-Finally the first two steps of our procedure in the unknown margin settings are specific to tail-equivalence of margins $X_i$, $1\le i\le d$.
-It would be interesting for future work to extend spectral moment based approaches to the more general setting of regularly varying vector with different tail indexed margins as the one of \cite{einmahl-dehaan-sinha-1997}.
+Finally the first two steps of our procedure in the unknown margin settings are specific to tail-equivalence of transformed margins $X_i^*=r_iX_i^{\alpha_i}$, $1\le i\le d$.
 A one-step procedure based on rank transforms similar to the one of \cite{einmahl-dehaan-piterbarg-2001} could be investigated.
 However the ratio-type statistics involved in moment estimators have not yet been proven to relate well with rank transforms.